sqlserverworkshops/OpenAI-DataPro/sqldev/02 - Implementing AI Studio.md

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png">2.3 - Governance and Administration</h2>
+<br></br>

+Azure AI Studio provides flexibility, cost transparency, and responsible AI practices while enabling you to build and deploy powerful AI solutions.

+### Pricing and Billing

+**Preview Phase**:
+   - During the preview phase, there's **no extra charge** for using Azure AI Studio.
+   - When deploying solutions, **Azure AI services**, **Azure Machine Learning**, and other Azure resources used within Azure AI Studio will be billed at their existing rates.
+   - Keep in mind that pricing is subject to change when Azure AI Studio becomes generally available².

+**Cost Estimation and Planning**:
+   - **Azure Pricing Calculator**: Before adding any resources to Azure AI Studio, use the Azure pricing calculator to estimate costs.
+It helps you plan for Azure AI Studio costs.
+   - As you add Azure resources, review the estimated costs.
+Remember that costs for Azure AI services are only a portion of the monthly costs in your Azure bill.
+You're billed for all Azure services and resources used in your Azure subscription, including third-party services¹.

+**Billing Models**:
+   - **Pay-as-you-go**: With pay-as-you-go pricing, you're billed according to the Azure AI services offering you use, based on its billing information.
+   - **Commitment Tiers**: Commitment tier pricing allows you to commit to using several service features for a fixed fee, ensuring predictable total costs based on your workload needs¹.

 TODO: Topic Description